torbsd/torbsd.github.io/blog.md

 While our Tor Browser for OpenBSD doesn't yet support PTs on the client side, we've made some significant steps recently.

-Vinicius built [security/obfs4proxy](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/obfs4proxy/) with the two previously unported dependencies, [security/go-ed25519](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/go-ed25519/) and [security/go-siphash](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/go-siphash/) for FreeBSD.
+Vinicius built [security/obfs4proxy](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/obfs4proxy/) for FreeBSD with the two previously unported dependencies, [security/go-ed25519](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/go-ed25519/) and [security/go-siphash](https://github.com/torbsd/freebsd-ports/tree/egypcio/security/go-siphash/).

-We also have net/obfs4proxy for OpenBSD -current, ready for testing.
+We also have [net/obfs4proxy](https://github.com/torbsd/openbsd-ports/tree/master/net/obfs4proxy/) for OpenBSD -current, ready for testing.
 It seems to also build fine on -stable.
-Dump the relevant directories into your /usr/ports/mystuff/ and build away.

-Within our [openbsd-ports project](https://github.com/torbsd/openbsd-ports/) resides [net/obfs4proxy](https://github.com/torbsd/openbsd-ports/tree/master/net/obfs4proxy/), along with the required and unofficially ported [devel/go-goptlib](https://github.com/torbsd/openbsd-ports/tree/master/devel/go-goptlib/), [security/go-ed25519](https://github.com/torbsd/openbsd-ports/tree/master/security/go-ed25519/), [security/go-siphash](https://github.com/torbsd/openbsd-ports/tree/master/security/go-siphash/).
+Within our [openbsd-ports project](https://github.com/torbsd/openbsd-ports/) resides [net/obfs4proxy](https://github.com/torbsd/openbsd-ports/tree/master/net/obfs4proxy/), along with the required and unofficially ported [devel/go-goptlib](https://github.com/torbsd/openbsd-ports/tree/master/devel/go-goptlib/), [security/go-ed25519](https://github.com/torbsd/openbsd-ports/tree/master/security/go-ed25519/) and [security/go-siphash](https://github.com/torbsd/openbsd-ports/tree/master/security/go-siphash/).

 What can you do?

-If you're running a FreeBSD or OpenBSD-current Tor bridge, grab the source and build it (we're working on a solution for -stable).
-In the case of OpenBSD it must be either i386 or amd64 at the moment (the go compiler does not yet support non-x86 architectures there).
+If you're running a FreeBSD or OpenBSD -current Tor bridge, grab the source and build it.
+In the case of OpenBSD it must be either i386 or amd64 at the moment (the go compiler does not yet support non-x86 architectures).

 Adding obfs4proxy support to a Tor bridge is easy, with the addition of a single line: